nihitkhandelwal-eng/The_Brainforest/🟢 Inbox/UX Session 3 → Research Analysis.md

 	9. Coping Habits
 	10. Opinion on therapy

-While & after categorizing, I saw some patterns in user responses.
+While & after categorizing, I saw some deviation from my assumptions in user responses.
--
+- My assumptions about people's opinion on therapy & on seeking help were not as realistic as they turned out to be.
+- Majority of my sample group have trust issues when it comes to mental health.

+I also noticed some convergent & divergent insights from the data I organized using affinity maps.